-Contingency Fund: To support one-off non-recurring items, as well as support for the gaps in the Medium Term Financial Strategy for 2021/22 onwards.
+Contingency Fund: To support one-off non-recurring items and provide a contingency against unexpected events.

-Other Reserves (£0.3m): holds reserves with a balance of less than £50k value as at 31st March and movement of less than £40k during 2020/21.
+Other Reserves (£0.4m): holds reserves with a balance of less than £50k value as at 31st March.
 This has resulted in an amendment to the comparator figures.